-When it comes to annual training, keep in mind that you can use Care Courses for some, but not all of the annual hours you need!
-Because Texas does not allow more than 80% of the required annual training hours to come from self-instructional training, childcare center caregivers can use Care Courses for up to 19 hours annually and childcare center directors for up to 24 hours annually.
+When it comes to annual training, keep in mind that you can use Care Courses for some (but not all) of your annual hours.
+Texas does not allow more than 80% of the required annual training hours to come from self-instructional training.
+Thus, childcare center caregivers can use Care Courses for up to 19 hours annually and childcare center directors for up to 24 hours annually.
 In addition, clock hours may not be carried over to the next year.

-Now, here are a few Texas requirements you can meet using Care Courses.
+So, here are a few Texas childcare training requirements you can meet using Care Courses.

-- SIDs, Shaken Baby and Early Brain Development requirements can be taken care of by our 2-hour course Keeping Infants Safe.
+- Fulfill the SIDs, Shaken Baby and Early Brain Development requirements with our 3‑hour course Keeping Infants Safe.

-- Our course Transportation Safety can be used for the transportation safety requirement for all providers who transport children under the age of 9.
+- Use our 2‑hour course Transportation Safety for the transportation safety requirement for all providers who transport children under the age of nine.

-For folks who are just coming into the early education field, Care Courses can be used for the 24-hour Texas Pre-service training requirement.
-We offer a 3-course training bundle to cover this preservice requirement.
-One of the courses, Great Beginnings, needs to be completed before you can begin working.
-The other two courses in the bundle, Imagination at Play and Principles of Child Development and Learning, can be finished within the first 90 days of work.
+Folks who are just coming into the early education field can use Care Courses for the 24-hour Texas Pre-service training requirement.
+We offer a four-course training bundle to cover this preservice requirement.
+One of the courses, Great Beginnings, must be completed before you can begin working.
+The other three courses in the bundle, Block Play, Music and Movement, and Principles of Child Development and Learning can be finished within the first 90 days of work.

 Use Care Courses to obtain a CDA or renew a CDA!
-Care Courses CDA training is available for all four CDA settings:
+Care Courses CDA training is available for three CDA settings: